nalej/docs/applications/app_descriptors.md

  }
 ```

-To create ephemeral storage use type 0, type 1 will provide persistent storage.
+Where *type* will define the type of storage to create, being:

+- 0: ephemeral storage.
+- 1: persistent storage.

 ## Example